 Dying Light isn’t just an endless affair with a world teeming with zombies.
 Another part that makes the venture even more exciting is the prevalence of human enemies with ulterior motives.
 That is to say, the game follows a fairly enticing storyline where you, the protagonist, going by the name of Kyle Crane, have to investigate a zombie-overrun city Harran.

-Last but not least, the story of the original Dying Light has been followed up with a major expansion called The Following.
-It takes the open-world setting of the game to newer heights and expands its focus toward vehicular driving as well.
-One can only imagine from that point onward all the various possibilities and fun ways to get the better of your enemies.
+Not to be left out lastly, the story of the first Dying Light has been followed by a major expansion known as The Following.
+It expands the open-world environment that the game is set into higher dimensions and broadens its scope toward driving vehicles and also.
+One could only imagine at this point all the different possibilities and enjoyable strategies to take advantage of your opponents.

-- Dying Light’s gameplay provides an intense and thrilling gameplay experience.
+- Dying Light’s gameplay gives an exciting and thrilling gaming experience.

-- Dying Light has a rich and immersive story that keeps players engaged and invested in the game world.
+- Dying Light offers a rich and compelling story that keeps players entertained and engrossed in the game’s world.

-- Dying Light has a few animation issues which may be spotted as lip sync issues and some minor glitches.
+- Dying Light contains a few animation issues that could be identified in the form of lip sync problems or some minor bugs.